 Overmixing with white flour results in chewy products.
 But over mixing whole wheat flour results in a fluffy and fresh end product.

 Don’t hesitate to leave baked treats like brownies out in the open.
-These bars interest from refrigeration overnight.
-It allows the whole wheat to mature in an extended period and softens the grain’s bran, and it smooths out.
+These bars must be rested from refrigeration overnight.
+It allows the whole wheat to mature in an extended period softens the grain’s bran, and it smooths out.

 Why Baking with Whole-Grain Flours is the Best Option For You